 This means you may have to drop an acorn.
 If a player then lands on said acorn, they can choose to take a random card from your hand rather than the ground – which is going to be an acorn.
 It’s a small but smart piece of interaction that balanced the blind draw luck a little bit.
 The game ends when there are only brown leaves/acorns face up.
 A smart thematic touch, showing the forest going from summer to autumn.

 Squirrel Kickstarter pros and cons

-While my girlfriend and I were charmed by the production, we got nothing from the game.
+While my friend and I were charmed by the production, we got nothing from the game.
 For gamer adults there’s too much luck and very little strategy.
 But we’re clearly not the target audience.
 So, she took it home to play with her daughters and the youngest (eight) in particular loved it.
 So much so that the next day, she was sitting playing it alone.
 She’d made up her own (unfathomable) solo rules.

 The girls loved the theme, loved the changing of the seasons, loved the squirrels.
 It was a hit.
 You really are foraging.
 And it really is portable.
 The box is roughly 3x2x1 inches and weighs next to nothing.
 You could easily play on a train or plane fold out table.
 Or on a spare bit of table in a restaurant while waiting for your food (boooooring).
 And the luck is going to balance out over multiple plays.

 If this sounds like its ticking a few boxes, do go check out the Squirrels Kickstarter.
 Its cheap, ethical and hand-crafted.
 And fun for kids.
 Enjoy!

 Click here to browse my full length board game reviews.